 Difficulty eating and drinking

 Family and friends can find the decline of a relative very distressing.
 Seeing the person changing, families often worry that they are not receiving enough to eat and drink.
 They may notice that their family member has lost weight.
 Understanding the reasons why a person with advanced dementia loses weight can be helpful.
-The booklet Weight Loss in Advanced Dementia (PDF) has useful information.
+The booklet Weight Loss in Advanced Dementia (1.24 MB pdf) has useful information.
 The video, Effects of advanced dementia, provides tips on how to safely help the resident eat and drink, this also gives advice about how to cope when a person stops eating and drinking.

 Last updated 31 January 2017